 In the ongoing fight to protect reproductive choice and expand reproductive justice, it’s not often that we get glimmers of hope.
-Abortion has been in the news a lot lately, mostly under attack from legislators who don’t understand basic biology or understand the realities of women’s lives.
+Abortion has been in the news a lot lately, mostly under attack from legislators who don’t understand basic biology or understand the realities of our lives.

 I had a little glimmer of hope recently watching the movie “Obvious Child” – a romantic comedy in which a woman getting an abortion is part of the story.
 Her choosing to have an abortion is not treated as some kind of great tragedy, or even a hard choice.
 It’s a realistic choice that the movie treats matter-of-factly.
 How refreshing!
 The woman doesn’t have the money to pay for her procedure.

 But this movie is not about CAF’s typical client – it is about a young, white woman who is trying to make it as a comedian in New York City.
 Even though she is struggling financially, she has a safety net.
 She comes from an economically privileged background, and even though it is embarrassing for her, she has a parent she could go to for the money to pay for her abortion.

 The people CAF serves do not have such advantages.
 Our clients’ safety nets are usually frayed, torn, and basically inadequate.
 The family members and friends who might want to help them out are often too stretched financially to be able to assist much.
 Clearly, people do help, because CAF clients have to come up with half the cost of their procedures themselves.
 But the half that CAF contributes makes a huge difference.

 We are board members because we believe in CAF’s mission.
 Providing direct financial assistance to people who need access to abortion is one way that we make a difference.
 For the thousands of women and trans and gender non-conforming people CAF has helped, that has been crucial to their lives at that moment.